 Elia Powers, Ph.D. is an assistant professor of journalism and new media at Towson University.
 He earned his doctoral degree in journalism studies in May 2014 from the University of Maryland’s Philip Merrill College of Journalism.

 His main research interests are audience engagement and the impact of journalism; youth civic engagement and news/media literacy; and media and disability.
-His research has been published in peer-reviewed journals such as Journalism Studies, Newspaper Research Journal, Journal of Broadcasting & Electronic Media and Journal of Media Business Studies.
+His research has been published in peer-reviewed journals such as Journalism Studies, Digital Journalism, Newspaper Research Journal, Journal of Broadcasting & Electronic Media and Journal of Media Business Studies.

 Read a MediaShift article about his recent study on how the group behind the Panama Papers measures impact, and check out this Huffington Post piece about his study of college students’ engagement with politics during an election year.
 Listen to an interview with Newstalk 1010 in Toronto about his research on students’ addiction to media.

 He has taught courses such as multimedia reporting capstone, mass communication research, news writing, sports writing, journalism history, journalism ethics and media literacy.
 A graduate of Northwestern University’s Medill School of Journalism, he attended and later taught at the National High School Institute (Cherubs program).